The Sadducees

-Zadok is given by David the title of the high priest, 2 Samuel 8:17 & I Kings 2:27 (c.
+David accepts Zadok as the high priest, 2 Samuel 8:17 & I Kings 2:27 (c.
 1000 BC).
 Under Zadok, an influential priestly class arose.
 They become the Zadokite priesthood.
 Known in David’s time as the Sons of Zadok, their firm establishment is given in Ezekiel (593-571 BC, his time of writing): (44.10) “And the Levites who went far from Me, when Israel went astray… after their idols, they shall bear their iniquity.”
 (15) “But the priests, the Levites, the sons of Zadok, who kept the charge of My sanctuary (Jerusalem) when the children of Israel went astray from Me, they shall come near Me to minister to Me; and they shall stand before Me to offer to Me the fat and the blood,” says the Lord God.”
-In verse 24, their authority within the Assembly, later the Sanhedrin, is also established: “In controversy, they shall stand as judges, and judge it according to my judgments.
+In verse 24, their authority within the Assembly, later known as the Sanhedrin, is also established: “In controversy, they shall stand as judges, and judge it according to my judgments.
 They shall keep My laws and My statutes in all My appointed meetings, and they shall Hallow My Sabbaths.”

 Ezra is highly regarded for